marketcalls/OpenTerminal/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This license requires, among other things, that if you modify the software and run it publicly (including over a network), you must make the source code of your modifications available under the same license.
 See the [LICENSE](LICENSE) file for details.